HaoPham23/dashaus165blog/docs/perfect-synchronization/index.md

 The author adds some randomnesses including `key` and `salt` to make the encryption more unpredictable.
 But if you look more closely into it, you will realize that the `salt` is just initialized once, and be padded for all characters in the message.
 It means the `salt` is not too much useful, it just shifts all characters by a constant value.

 ### The AES encryption mode
-The author uses EBC mode - the weakest one, to encrypt all **shifted** characters of the message.
+The author uses EBC mode - the weakest mode, to encrypt all **shifted** characters of the message.

 {{< admonition note "FYI" >}}
 For anyone who doesn't know about ECB: ECB (Electronic Codebook) is one of the simplest modes of AES encryption, where each block of plaintext is encrypted separately using the same key.
 In this mode, identical plaintext blocks will be encrypted to identical ciphertext blocks, making it vulnerable to attacks that exploit patterns in the plaintext.
 Therefore, ECB mode is not recommended for secure communication, and other modes like CBC, CTR, or GCM are preferred.
 A visualized example is illustrated in [this wiki](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) to show that AES-ECB mode is not semantically secure.
 {{< /admonition >}}

-### Just substitution
+### Conclusion
 By the above analysis, we can prove that:

 For every $c_A, c_B \in \text{message}$: $c_A = c_B \Leftrightarrow ECB(c_A + \text{salt}) = ECB(c_B + \text{salt})$

-This means the encryption is just a normal subsitution cipher.
+This means the encryption is just a substitution cipher.

 ## Solution method